Call for Applications 2021

-A description of the candidate’s research/book project
+A description of the research-/book project

-A CV and sample of the candidate’s writing
+A CV and writing sample

 The completed application form

-The application process consists of three stages:
+The application process comprises three steps:

-- Review of applications by a GEI committee
+- Review of applications by a GEI committee of Eckert Institute

-- Final selection by the program’s academic advisory board
+- Final selection by the program’s academic advisory board.